SimplrJS/action-emitter/README.md

 ### `listenersCount(actionClass): number`
 Return listeners count that are currently registered for the given action class.
-If action class is not specified, method will return all registered actions listeners count.
+If action class is not specified, method will return all registered action listeners count.

 #### Arguments
 | Argument                    | Type       | Description                 |